 Different Ways to Pay Employees

 In Massachusetts, you are able to pay employees via standard payment options.
 The law specifically states payment by check or cash, and the government’s website includes direct deposit.
-The law does not address payroll through pay cards but Massachusetts currently allows it.
+While the law does not address payroll through pay cards, Massachusetts currently allows it.
 No matter which option you choose, the employee should be able to receive their funds without an additional fee.

 Please see our guide on how to pay employees for more in-depth information.